-10. Share Plans
+15. Share Plans

-The Company adopted an equity incentive plan on February 10, 2010 in connection with our initial public offering.
+The Company adopted an equity incentive plan on February 10, 2010 in connection with its initial public offering.
 The plan, as amended, allows for granting of up to 9.1 million stock-based awards to executives, directors and employees.
 Awards available for grant under the Plan include stock options, stock appreciation rights, restricted stock, other stock-based awards, and performance-based compensation awards.
-Total share-based compensation cost related to the equity incentive plan was \$12,368, \$10,780 and \$8,646 in 2013, 2012 and 2011, respectively, net of actual forfeitures, which is recorded in operating expenses in the consolidated statements of comprehensive income.
+Total share-based compensation expense related to the equity incentive plan was \$12,612, \$12,368 and \$10,780 the years ended December 31, 2014, 2013 and 2012, respectively, net of estimated forfeitures, which is recorded in operating expenses in the consolidated statements of comprehensive income.

-Stock Options - Stock options granted in 2013 have an exercise price of between \$29.81 per share and \$48.36 per share, stock options granted in 2012 have an exercise price of between \$15.94 per share and \$32.05 per share, and the stock options granted in 2011 have an exercise price of between \$6.15 per share and \$13.73 per share.
+Stock Options - Stock options granted in 2014 have an exercise price of between \$42.20 per share and \$59.01 per share, stock options granted in 2013 have an exercise price of between \$29.81 per share and \$48.36 per share, and the stock options granted in 2012 have an exercise price of between \$15.94 per share and \$32.05 per share.
 On June 21, 2013, the Company paid a special cash dividend of \$5.00 per share on its common stock, and on June 29, 2012, the Company paid a special cash dividend of \$6.00 per share on its common stock.
-In connection with these special dividends, and pursuant to the terms of the Company's stock option plan, certain adjustments are required to be made to stock options outstanding under the plan in order to avoid dilution of the intended benefits which would otherwise result as a consequence of the special dividend.
+In connection with these special dividends, and pursuant to the terms of the Company's stock option plan, certain adjustments were made to stock options outstanding under the plan in order to avoid dilution of the intended benefits which would otherwise result as a consequence of the special dividend.
 As such, the strike price for all outstanding stock options as of the special dividend dates, were adjusted by the \$5.00 and \$6.00 special dividend amounts.
 There was no change to compensation expense as a result of these adjustments.
-On June 10, 2013 and July 2, 2012, the strike price of all stock option awards outstanding prior to the special dividend dates were restated to reflect these \$5.00 and \$6.00 adjustments, respectively.
-The exercise prices noted above reflect these adjustments.
-Stock options issued in 2013 and 2012 vest in equal installments over four years, subject to the grantee's continued employment or service and expire 10 years after the date of grant.
+Stock options issued in 2014, 2013 and 2012 vest in equal installments over four years, subject to the grantee's continued employment or service and expire 10 years after the date of grant.
 Stock options issued in 2011 and 2010 vest in equal installments over five years, subject to the grantee's continued employment or service and expire 10 years after the date of grant.

 Beginning in 2011, stock option exercises are net-share settled such that the Company withholds shares with value equivalent to the exercise price of the stock option awards plus the employees' minimum statutory obligation for the applicable income and other employment taxes.
-Total shares withheld were approximately 323,427, 667,041 and 55,202 in 2013, 2012 and 2011, respectively, and were based on the value of the stock on the exercise dates as determined based upon an average of the Company's high and low stock sales price on the exercise dates.
-Total payments for the employees' tax obligations to the taxing authorities were \$8,449, \$6,425 and \$371 in 2013, 2012 and 2011, respectively, and are reflected as a financing activity within the Consolidated Statement of Cash Flows.
-The net-share settlements had the effect of share repurchases by the Company as they reduced the number of shares that would have otherwise been issued as a result of the option exercise and did not represent an expense to the Company.
+Total shares withheld were 235,644, 323,427 and 667,041 in 2014, 2013 and 2012, respectively, and were based on the value of the stock on the exercise dates as determined based upon an average of the Company's high and low stock sales price on the exercise dates.
+Total payments for the employees' tax obligations to the taxing authorities were \$10,411, \$8,449 and \$6,425 in 2014, 2013 and 2012, respectively, and are reflected as a financing activity within the consolidated statements of cash flows.
+The net-share settlements had the effect of share repurchases by the Company as they reduced the number of shares that would have otherwise been issued.